 Study Abroad in Solidarity in Mexico

-Learn about Mexican social movements from social actors on the front lines of political change.
-The Autonomous University of Social Movements created this unique study abroad program in 2005 to introduce students to dynamic new experiments in autonomous, community-based organizing and to build solidarity with Mexico’s most dynamic social movements.
-In 2011 we added the Chicago re-entry program, an innovative tool that introduces students to social movements closer to home.
-The lessons you learn from organized communities in Mexico and Chicago will strengthen your social justice work back home.
+The lessons you learn will strengthen your social justice work back home.
 This program offers a unique opportunity to learn the theory and practice of living social movements directly from the people building those movements.
 You will develop lifelong, cross-cultural alliances, new analytical tools, and dynamic organizing skills that will change your life in important ways.
-AUSM uses proceeds from the study abroad program to support our partner organizations in Mexico and also grassroots organizing at the Albany Park Autonomous Center in Chicago.
+AUSM uses proceeds from the study abroad program to support our partner organizations in Mexico and also community-based organizing in the US.

 Chiapas